 - Engineered sequences (e.g., GFP, Cre, rtTA, tetO) do not need foreign/bacterial species prefixes, as these are widely understood.

-- Do not include the size of the promoter/enhancer cis-regulatory sequence in the Tg name, rather report this in the full description of the transgene in the publication and in stock center record.
+- Do not include the size of the promoter, enhancer, or cis-regulatory sequence (e.g., 1.5kb), rather report this in the full description of the transgene, or add as superscript number to distinguish similar lines.

 - Transgenic Xenopus Lines: Overview

-- Each maintained Tg Xenopus line is given an official, stable name that is based on the Tg construct(s) used, with the following additions:
+Each maintained/supplied Tg Xenopus line is given an official, stable name that is based on the Tg construct(s) used (outlined above), with the following additions:

-- Species is indicated using a 3-letter code, followed by a period ( . ).
+- Species is indicated using a prefix, using a 3-letter code, followed by a period ( . ).